 Besides the unpleasant feelings, these side effects strain the body.
 Furthermore, it hinders the healing process by forcing the body to spend resources dealing with these side effects rather than healing the infection.

-And for the roughly 5% of patients in the United States that are active alcoholics, the best way to avoid problems is to inform your doctor of any alcohol issues.
+The best way to avoid problems is to inform your doctor of any ethanol issues.